turingschool/backend-curriculum-site/module4/lessons/archive/how_to_write_a_great_readme.markdown

 Today we'll use a jigsaw technique to explore the topic of READMEs.

-* Break into six groups
+* Break into five groups of three
 * Each group will explore one resource
 * Read/explore **on your own for 5 minutes** using the guiding questions below
 * Discuss your findings **with your group for another 5 minutes**